 And do we apply this to our own brands?

-Ivyn: “We’ve been working on that for a long time.
-About two years ago, we started to improve our own brand products.
-So there are a lot of optimised products in our shops already.
+Ivyn: "We’ve been working on that for a long time.
+In 2014, we started to improve our own brand products.
+So there are a lot of optimised products in our stores already.
 For example, we’ve reduced the sugar in our Choco Clams breakfast cereal by 14 grams per pack.
-That means that we process 28 tonnes less sugar per year in those cereals.”
+That means that we process 28 tonnes less sugar per year in those cereals."

 Do you test them yourselves for taste and quality?

 Ivyn: "Of course.
 Each time a supplier changes something in a product, we get samples.
 We test them extensively in our kitchen.
 The quality managers assess them for quality, composition, etc. The nutritionists check the nutritional values.
 Then we taste the product.
 Is the taste comparable with the previous version?
 Only if we find that the quality and, especially, the taste are as good as before, do the products go on to the next phase: taste testing sessions.
 During these sessions, Colruyt Group employees and customers test the products and give us feedback.
 If a product scores well in the tasting sessions, we’ll put it on our shelves."